iainctduncan/papers/source/goals.rst

 -------------------------------------------------------------------------------------------------------
-As previously discussed, on modern computers it is now possible to run complex computer music processes in realtime, where acceptable realtime performance means there are not any audible audio issues from missed rendering deadlines, and the system can run with a latency low enough for the user to interract with the music with an immediacy appropriate to playing instruments (i.e., between 5 and 20 ms).
+As previously discussed, on modern computers it is now possible to run complex computer music processes in realtime, where acceptable realtime performance means there are not any audible audio issues from missed rendering deadlines, and the system can run with a latency low enough for the user to interact with the music with an immediacy appropriate to playing instruments (i.e., between 5 and 20 ms).
-Meeting this goal thus implies that the project will enable one to iteract with a composition while it plays, and that an instrumentalist ought to be able to perform with objects created in the tool with a latency that allows accurate performances.
+Meeting this goal thus implies that the project will enable one to interact with a composition while it plays, and that an instrumentalist ought to be able to perform with objects created in the tool with a latency that allows accurate performances.
 However, there also exist types of music where a predetermined score of great complexity is the most appropriate tool, and where this complexity may exceed the capabilities of human players.